informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

      - `wait_for`: List of pseudo-column [`sourcekey`](#tag-2019-source-definitions)s that used in `markdown_pattern`.
 You should list all the all-outbound, aggregates, and entity sets that you are using.
 - `{ "sourcekey": ` _sourcekey_ `}`: Defines a pseudo-column based on the given _sourcekey_.

-Supported _sourceentry_ pattern in here:
+Supported _sourceentry_ patterns:

 - An array of _path element_ that ends with a _columnname_ that will be projected.

   - `[` _path element_  `,`  _columnname_`]`

   Each anterior _path element_ MAY use one of the following sub-document structures:

   - `{ "sourcekey":` _sourcekey prefix_ `}`
     - Only acceptable as the first element.
 Please refer to [Data source with reusable prefix](facet-json-structure.md#data-source-with-reusable-prefix) for more information.
     - _sourcekey prefix_ is a string literal that refers to any of the defined sources in [`source-definitions` annotations](annotation.md#tag-2019-source-definitions)